medoxsmartchain/docs/wallet-tutorials/mew-ledger-tutorial-for-fuse.md

 ![](../.gitbook/assets/4%20%284%29.png)

 **Step 4:** MyEtherWallet will load all the Ethereum wallets present on your Ledger device.
-Please select the Wallet you would like to Send/Receive NRK tokens, accept the terms and conditions and click on **“Access my Wallet”.**
+Please select the Wallet you would like to Send/Receive MDC tokens, accept the terms and conditions and click on **“Access my Wallet”.**

 ![](../.gitbook/assets/5.png)